 "Cohousing works for people of all ages and stages in their life -- from infant to 90+"

 What is Cohousing?

-The cohousing idea originated in Denmark and was promoted in the US in the early 1980s.
-Worldwide, there are now hundreds of cohousing communities, expanding from Denmark into the U.S., Canada, Australia, Sweden, New Zealand, the Netherlands, Germany, France, Belgium, Austria and elsewhere.
-There are over 120 completed cohousing communities in the United States with many more forming or working towards completion.
-For more information on cohousing, see The Cohousing Association website.
+CoHousing originated in Denmark in the 1960's.
+Worldwide, there are now hundreds of CoHousing communities, expanding from Denmark into the U.S., Canada, Australia, Sweden, New Zealand, the Netherlands, Germany, France, Belgium, Austria and elsewhere.
+There are hundreds of CoHousing communities in the United States with many more forming or working towards completion.